 Similar to how Avi Vantage scales capacity across CPU cores, Avi Vantage may also scale traffic across multiple Service Engines.
 This is primarily useful when CPU or memory are the limiting factor for a virtual service, as it allows linearly scaling.
 It is beneficial for increasing throughput as well.
 Using Avi Vantage’s native autoscale feature allows a virtual service to be striped across four Service Engines.
 Using ECMP, a virtual service may be scaled out across up to 32 Service Engines.

-See SE Autoscaling for in-depth description.
+Refer to SE Autoscaling for in-depth description.

 Transactions Per Second

 In addition to the hardware factors outlined above, maximum TPS is dependent on the the negotiated settings of the SSL session between the client and Avi Vantage.
 Avi supports both RSA and elliptic curve certificates.
 The type of certificate used, along with the cipher selected during negotiation, determines the CPU cost of establishing the session.
 At a high level, RSA 2k keys are about 4x more computationally expensive compared to EC.
 EC using perfect forward secrecy (ECDHE) is about 15% more expensive than EC without PFS (ECDH).
-As a general rule of thumb, assume 500 TPS per core for RSA and 2000 TPS for EC.
+As a general rule, assume 500 TPS per core for RSA and 2000 TPS for EC.

 Avi Networks strongly recommends using EC with PFS, which provides the best performance and the best possible security.
 RSA certificates may still be used as a backup for clients that do not support current industry standards.
-See RSA versus EC certificate priority for more on this.
+Refer to RSA versus EC certificate priority for more on this.
 Avi Vantage’s default settings prioritize EC over RSA, and PFS over non-PFS.

 The table below illustrates the average performance seen on a Service Engine running on a virtual machine in VMware ESX 6, using a Xeon E5-2630 v3 @ 2.4-GHz processor.
 These numbers are generated with SSL session reuse disabled.